engisalor/sketch-grammar-explorer/README.md

 - input files require a `"type"` key indicating what kind of call it is (`"freqs"`)
 - the key of each call serves as a call-id (`"call0"`)
 - each call has a dictionary of API parameters in `"call"`
-- calls can optionally contain metadata in other key:value pairs
+- calls can optionally contain metadata in `"meta"`

 The call below queries the lemma "rock" in the [EcoLexicon English Corpus](https://www.sketchengine.eu/ecolexicon-corpus/) and retrieves frequencies by several text types.